 Often abused for effects like euphoria and alertness, synthetic cathinones are generally stronger than those found in nature.
 They are chemically similar to amphetamines, cocaine and 3,4-Methylenedioxymethamphetamine or MDMA, and are marketed as less expensive alternatives to these drugs.
 The chemical composition of bath salts varies from manufacturer to manufacturer.
 They often contain 3,4-methylenedioxypyrovalerone (MDPV), mephedrone and pyrovalerone; all of which are extremely potent and potentially dangerous chemical compounds.
 Synthetic cathinones also contain a number of harmful adulterants.

-The Drug Enforcement Administration classifies bath salts as a Schedule I drug meaning that they have no currently accepted medical use and a high potential for abuse.
-Bath salts come as a white or brown powder or crystals that can be snorted, taken orally, smoked, or put into a solution and injected.
-The powders may be sold in packages with names like “bath salts,” “plant food,” “jewelry cleaner,” or “phone screen cleaner,” and marked “not for human consumption.”
-When labeled this way they may be sold online or in drug paraphernalia stores.
+Bath salts come in the form of a white or brown powder, or crystals that can be snorted, taken orally, smoked or put into a solution and injected.
+The powdered form is sold in packages with names like “bath salts,” “plant food,” “jewelry cleaner” or “phone screen cleaner” while being marked “not for human consumption.”
+When labeled this way, they are available online or in drug paraphernalia stores.
 This easy access has in part fueled the problem of bath salts abuse.

-As is the case with amphetamines, cocaine, and MDMA, bath salts boost dopamine levels in the brain.
+As is the case with amphetamines, cocaine and MDMA, bath salts boost dopamine levels in the brain.
 Dopamine is the main neurotransmitter that produces feelings of pleasure and well-being.
 As a result, users may experience a sense of euphoria when using synthetic cathinones as well as an increased sex drive and sociability.
-But using these drugs also produce a number of other feelings including:
+Their abuse has been associated with a number of physical and psychological effects, including: